 - Educate yourself.
 The first step toward finding a solution is understanding the specific nature of the problem.
 In the case of substance abuse, it is important to learn about the disease model of addiction, and to understand how any co-occurring disorders may be complicating the situation.

-- Research treatment options.
+- Research rehab options.
 Realizing that a loved one may need to get help is an important first step, but it is just one of many steps that will need to be taken.
 As you learn more about your loved one’s condition, make sure that you are also discovering the types and levels of treatment that may best meet his or her needs.

 - Be supportive.
 Your loved one is in a state of distress and may not be able to respond in what appears to be a healthy or productive manner.
 Understand that his or her responses will not always reflect actual hopes or feelings, but instead may be the manifestation of the symptoms of the disorder he or she is struggling with.